polyium/template-go-cli/documentation/ARCHITECTURE.md

 ## Overview

-The following document ranges anywhere from high-level to code-implementation-level of detail, and is intended to serve as an outline for `polyforge`'s specification.
+The following document ranges anywhere from high-level to code-implementation-level of detail, and is intended to serve as an outline for `template-go-cli`'s specification.

 ### Summary

-`polyforge` is a `go` CLI templating utility for producing and consuming repository templates.
-A repository is considered *"polyforge-aware"* if it contains a root-level `.poly-template` descriptor. `polyforge` renders both file names and file contents using Go’s [`text/template` engine](https://pkg.go.dev/text/template) (with configurable delimiters/prefix).
+`template-go-cli` is a `go` CLI templating utility for producing and consuming repository templates.
+A repository is considered *"template-go-cli-aware"* if it contains a root-level `.poly-template` descriptor. `template-go-cli` renders both file names and file contents using Go’s [`text/template` engine](https://pkg.go.dev/text/template) (with configurable delimiters/prefix).

 - Language: Go (latest stable).
 - Distribution: Homebrew (macOS), standalone binaries for Linux/Windows.
-- Name: `polyforge`.
+- Name: `template-go-cli`.

 ### Key Concepts